What is andropause?

 - Increased risk of heart problems.

-In order to diagnose this pathology based on the symptoms, it is necessary to perform a blood test where the levels of free and bioavailable testosterone are analyzed.
+To diagnose this condition based on symptoms, a blood test is required to measure free and bioavailable testosterone levels.

 Causes of andropause

-The causes of this pathology are not entirely clear, but it is known that there are a series of factors that contribute to this condition, such as hereditary factors, cardiovascular diseases and hormonal deficiencies, among others.
-However, the main factor is the level of testosterone, which decreases in older men.
+The causes of this condition are not entirely clear, but several factors are known to contribute to it, such as hereditary factors, cardiovascular disease, and hormonal deficiencies, among others.
+However, the main factor is testosterone levels, which decrease in older men.

-When does andropause appear and how long does it last?
+When does andropause occur and how long does it last?

 Starting at age 40, a man's testosterone levels begin to decline .
-They decrease, on average, around 1% per year, according to the Mayo Clinic.
-This means that, at age 70, in general, men have 30% less of this hormone than in their youth.
+They decrease, on average, by about 1% per year, according to the Mayo Clinic.
+This means that by age 70, men generally have 30% less of this hormone than in their youth.

 Recommendations for men during andropause

-Men who are in this stage can improve their quality of life if they adopt the following habits in their daily lives:
+Men at this stage can improve their quality of life by adopting the following habits in their daily lives:

 -